HBCUs are still receiving bomb threats, frustrating lawmakers and campus leaders

 Vice President Harris, a Howard graduate, announced on Wednesday that HBCUs that have experienced bomb threats are eligible for funding for security upgrades, mental health support or other safety needs.
 The grants could range from $50,000 to $150,000 per school.

-“I think the main thing is that we’re treating it seriously, the Biden administration is treating is seriously, the FBI says it’s their No. 1 priority,” Maloney said in an interview.
+“I think the main thing is that we’re treating it seriously, the Biden administration is treating it seriously, the FBI says it’s their No. 1 priority,” Maloney said in an interview.
 “And we are usually a country that, when we focus on things, make things happen to make it better.”

 Other government agencies, including the Department of Homeland Security, have offered resources to historically Black schools, such as bomb threat management training, said Sean Haglund, associate director of the DHS Office for Bombing Prevention.